Felisong/before-and-after-assignment/README.md

 - toString()
   converted the data type to a string type.

-- toPrecision
+- toPrecision()
-  precisely told how many digits were allowed
+  precisely told how many digits were allowed.

 ## String Modifications